 When is the last time you visited a bank or even talked to a bank representative?
 When is the last time you contacted a travel agent?
 Where previously we’d have used a travel agent many of us now prefer to research and book the individual components of our holiday ourselves.
 The history of the internet has been a story of personal empowerment.
 Empowered customers, especially younger demographics, are today more than happy to resolve problems for themselves valuing the convenience, speed and anonymity offered by frictionless self-service experiences.

-In 2015 leading analysts indicated that web self-service interactions overtook all other channels and that survey respondents reported using the FAQ pages on a company’s website more than speaking with an agent over the phone.
+In 2015 Forrester Research Inc. indicated that “Web self-service interactions overtook all other channels” and that “respondents reported using the FAQ pages on a company’s website more than speaking with an agent over the phone”.
 The future of customer service is thus quite clearly self-service.
 However what is the future for self-service itself?

 Intelligent Virtual Assistants

 Intelligent virtual assistant (IVA) use is seeing rapid adoption across multiple industry sectors.
 IVAs attempt to humanize web self-service by delivering knowledge and information to customers via a human like interface.
 The attraction for businesses is obvious.
 Unlike a customer service representative IVAs can serve thousands of customers at once, they are available 24/7, across all channels and the experience is consistent.

 However the predominant IVA experience today of typing in questions and receiving spoken answers via a computer generated assistant is unsatisfactory, unrealistic and, in my opinion, slightly creepy.
 Having a computer designed, cartoonish image acting as the face of your organization is also a risk.
 As a result many organizations, particularly in the retail sector are using IVAs as an opportunity for differentiation and a visual extension of their basic web self-service technologies rather than as a key customer engagement channel.